 5.)
 Difference between bar, café and disco

 Italians refer to a bar as a place to get coffee because they quite literally stand at the coffee bar and sip their espresso without sitting to enjoy it.
 Unlike the rest of the western world if someone wants to meet you at a bar or if they are telling you a story about the other Monday when they were at the ‘bar’ do not assume they’re a total alcoholic.
 Cultural differences!
 To Italians a café is a place where you can get a drink and a light lunch/ dinner like the Aperitivo deal.
-A disco, of course, is like a club.
+Finally a disco is like a club.
 However, it is easy to confuse these and their meanings all in day to day conversations.

 6.)
 Never eat salad before pasta!